imixs/imixs-cloud/SETUP.md

 ## Nodes

-A _Imixs-Cloud_ consists of a minimum of two nodes - a management-node and one worker-node.
+A _Imixs-Cloud_ consists of a minimum of two nodes.

+* The management node is the swarm manager and provides a private registry and a reverse proxy service.
+* The worker nodes are serving the applications.

 A node can be a virtual or a hardware node.
 All nodes are defined by unique fixed IP-addresses and DNS names.
 Only the manager-node need to be accessible through the internet.
 All nodes in the swarm must have docker installed and be able to access the manager at the IP address.

 ### Install Docker